This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350° F (177°C).

-• In a medium-sized mixing bowl, whisk together the egg and sugar until well mixed.
+• In a medium-sized mixing bowl, whisk together the egg and sugar until smooth and well combined.

-• Add the melted butter, maple syrup, vanilla, flour, and salt and whisk until combined.
+• Add the melted butter, maple syrup, vanilla, flour, and salt, and whisk until everything is fully mixed.

-• Spread pecans evenly inside a lightly buttered 10-ounce ramekin.
+• Arrange the pecans evenly in the bottom of a 10-ounce ramekin.

-• Pour the pie filling over the pecans and place the ramekin on a rimmed baking sheet to catch any possible spills.
+• Pour the filling over the pecans, then place the ramekin on a rimmed baking sheet to catch any drips.

-• Bake the pie for 30-35 minutes, or until the top is lightly browned.
-Remove the finished pie from the oven and place it on a wire rack to cool.
+• Bake for 30-35 minutes, or until the top is lightly browned.
+Remove from the oven and set the ramekin on a wire rack to cool.
 The filling will continue to set as it cools.

-Pro Tip: I usually allow the pie to cool for about an hour.
-Enjoy it warm or allow it to cool longer if you prefer.
+Note: I usually let the pie cool for about an hour.
+You can enjoy it warm or let it cool longer if you prefer.

 • Grab a spoon and enjoy!